-&lt;sup>20 A "conspicuous place" is one "most accessible to the public at his or her place of business." [s.
-100.18(8), Stats.]
+&lt;sup>18 A "conspicuous place" is one "most accessible to the public at his or her place of business." [s.
+100.18 (8), Stats.]

-- Extreme and unusual fuel or fuel additive supply circumstances exist which prevent the distribution of an adequate supply of the fuel or fuel additive to consumers. - Those circumstances are the result of a natural disaster, an act of God, a pipeline or refinery equipment failure, or another event that could not reasonably have been foreseen or prevented and not the lack of prudent planning on the part of the suppliers of the fuel or fuel additive. - It is in the public interest to grant the waiver (for example, when a waiver is necessary to meet projected temporary shortfalls in the supply of the fuel or fuel additive in a State or region of the Nation which cannot otherwise be compensated for).
+- Those circumstances are the result of a natural disaster, an act of God, a pipeline or refinery equipment failure, or another event that could not reasonably have been foreseen or prevented and not the lack of prudent planning on the part of the suppliers of the fuel or fuel additive. - It is in the public interest to grant the waiver (for example, when a waiver is necessary to meet projected temporary shortfalls in the supply of the fuel or fuel additive in a State or region of the Nation which cannot otherwise be compensated for).